tw-in-js/twind/sites/twind.run/README.md

   - show current preview size on resize
 - capture console.\* from iframe, with `Clear on reload` toggle and clear button
 - intercept cmd-s to save workspace as zip
-- show preview is update with spinner and status messages
+- show preview update with spinner and status messages
 - copy whole document
 - Add performance marks and measure in DEV build (https://developer.mozilla.org/en-US/docs/Web/API/User_Timing_API/Using_the_User_Timing_API)
 - preview expose tw, cx, tx, css in globalThis for scripts within html